Truth about AI and Sustainability - huge positive impact of AI on ESG UN goals, but energy consumed

 Huge acceleration in pharma innovation, drug discovery, clinical trials and regulatory approvals

 As a Physician as well as a Futurist I have worked with most of the largest pharma companies, helping them to understand the future.
-I warned for over two decades of global risks from new pandemics like COVID.
+I warned for over two decades of global risks from new pandemics like COVID, and also predicted huge global opportunities in AI.

-So what will be the Future of Pharma beyond COVID?
+So what will be the Future of Pharma beyond COVID, in a pharma world increasingly dominated by AI?

 Here are notes on a recent Virtual keynote on the future of pharma.